apiraccini/pyspark_applications/README.md

 ## English description

-This repository contains a Jupyter notebook that work on simulated data using PySpark.
+This repository contains a Jupyter notebook that works on simulated data using PySpark.

 Data are split in equal halves, then for each one a linear model is estimated, and predictions for the response are obtained based on the model associated to the other split.
 The predictions are then used to perform the rank-one-out split conformal algorithm in order to build predictive intervals with desired empirical coverage.
 The operations are repeated for an additive model (estimated using penalized regression splines).
-In conclusion the models are compared based on their RMSE, in addition to average length and empirical coverage the of predictive intervals.
+In conclusion the models are compared based on their RMSE, in addition to average length and empirical coverage of the predictive intervals.

 The two models are estimated using a MapReduce approach, implemented thanks to PySpark internal functions.